-Guaranteed minimum pension: Age 62 (men) or age 57 (women) with at least 1,150 weeks of contributions and sufficient accumulated capital plus accrued interest in the individual account to finance the minimum pension set by law.
+Guaranteed minimum pension: Age 62 (men) or age 57 (women) with at least 1,200 weeks of contributions and insufficient accumulated capital plus accrued interest in the individual account to finance the minimum pension set by law.

-The minimum pension set by law is equal to the legal monthly minimum wage.
+The minimum pension set by law is the legal monthly minimum wage.

 Disability pension: If younger than age 20, the insured must be assessed with at least a 50% loss in normal earning capacity and have at least 26 weeks of contributions in the year before the disability began.
-If aged 20 or older, the insured must have at least 50 weeks of contributions in the last 3 years and contributions for at least 20% of the period between age 20 and the date the disability began.
+If aged 20 or older, the insured must have at least 50 weeks of contributions in the last three years and contributions for at least 20% of the period from age 20 to the date the disability began.

-The degree of disability is reviewed every 3 years.
+The degree of disability is reviewed every three years.